TUYA Investors Have Opportunity to Lead Tuya Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Aug.
-18, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Tuya Inc. ("Tuya" or the "Company") (NYSE: TUYA).
+LOS ANGELES, Aug.
+22, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Tuya Inc. ("Tuya" or the "Company") (NYSE: TUYA).

 Class Period: March 2021 IPO